Have you started a Facebook page for your blog?

 How to Create a Facebook Page

-From here, you start building your Facebook page with your branding images!
+With the new Facebook look, this is done during the creation process.
+Either way, from here, you start building your Facebook page with your branding images!

 If you need some stock photos for your Facebook page cover image, make sure to check out my post on 18 Places for Free Girly and Styled Stock Photos.